 To ensure compliance with the relevant requirements, accredited professionals are subject to auditing.
 An audit ensures that accredited professionals are:

-- acting within the conditions of their registration
+- acting within the conditions of their accreditation

-- abiding by the standards of professional conduct set out in the code of practice.
+- abiding by the professional standards set out in the code of conduct

 An audit of an accredited professional must be completed by a suitably qualified auditor.
 A person is a qualified auditor if they:

-- are acting under an agreement between the Accreditation Authority and an association or other body in connection with the conduct of audits
+- are acting under an agreement between the Accreditation Authority and an association or other body in connection with the conduct of audits, or

 When audits are required

-The first periodic audit for an accredited professional must be completed within the first five years after they start business and then once in five years after that.
+Accredited professional periodic audits must be completed within the first five years after initial accreditation and then once every five years after that.

 Failure to comply with the requirements of accreditation

-A qualified auditor must report any noncompliance to the Accreditation Authority, who may:
+A qualified auditor must report any significant non-compliance to the Accreditation Authority, who may:

 - make recommendations to the accredited professional